ifischer/icinga2-vagrant-minimal/README.md

 # Minimal Icinga2 Server Vagrantfile

-Minimal Vagrantfile to test Icinga2 server installation in a specific version.
+Minimal Vagrantfile to test Icinga2 on Debian using a specific version (see Vagrantfile).

 Usage: